bentoml/BentoML/docs/source/integrations/triton.rst

 Why Integrating BentoML with Triton Inference Server?
 ~~~~~~~~~~~~~~~~~~~~~

-* For Triton users, the integration provides a simple way to add pre/post-processing logics in Python, distributed deployment of multi-model inference graph,
-  unifying model management with other machine learning frameworks/workflow. and a standardisation for your model packaging format, which is versioned and can be shared with collaborators.

-* For BentoML users, the integration improves the runner efficiency and throughput under high load thanks to Triton's C++ runtime implementation.
+If you are an existing Triton user, the integration provides simpler ways to add custom logics in Python, deploy distributed multi-model inference graph, unify model management across different ML frameworks and workflows, and standardise model packaging format with versioning and collaboration features.
+If you are an existing BentoML user, the integration improves the runner efficiency and throughput under high load thanks to Triton's efficient C++ runtime.

 Prerequisites
 ~~~~~~~~~~~~~